Coleridge and opium: Coleridge in Highgate

-In April 1816, Coleridge's friend and physician, Joseph Adams, put him in touch with a Highgate doctor named James Gillman, intending to place Coleridge in his full-time care and effect a cure addiction problems.
+In April 1816, Coleridge's friend and physician, Joseph Adams, put him in touch with a Highgate doctor named James Gillman, intending to place Coleridge in his full-time care and effect a cure of his addiction problems.
 Although Gillman initially had no intention of taking this stranger into his household, he was so charmed by the poet on their first meeting that he agreed to take him in and attempt a cure.
 Coleridge spent most of the rest of his life in the Gillman house with only brief periods away.
 James Gillman was ahead of his time as a physician of addiction.
 Although he could never stop Coleridge's intake of opium entirely, he managed to bring it under greater control for many years.
-It is undoubtedly to Gillman’s treatment, and friendship that we owe much of Coleridge’s later prose works, particularly his Biographia Literaria, Lay Sermons, and Opus Maximum.
+It is undoubtedly to Gillman’s treatment and friendship that we owe much of Coleridge’s later prose works, particularly his Biographia Literaria, Lay Sermons, and Opus Maximum.

 Coleridge virtually became a member of the Gillman family and even accompanied them on annual vacations.
 On several occasions when Coleridge was away from the Gillman household, he fell back into excessive opium use.
 Each time Gillman managed to step in and return Coleridge to his home and controlled less harmful opium dosages.
 The pharmacy where the poet obtained his prescribed supply (and sometimes, an illicit addition to it) still exists in the High Street, though moved a few dozen yards from the original premises.
-Gillman later became one of Coleridge’s great champions' reputation and commonly defended his friend in polite society and print with one of Coleridge's earliest biographies.
+Gillman later became one of Coleridge’s great champions, commonly defending the reputation of his friend in polite society and print with one of Coleridge's earliest biographies.